krytonx85/k8sntnxautosetup/README.md

 # Kubespray Deployment on Nutanix

 This is a small project which aims to quckly setup a production grade kubernetes cluster on Nutanix Prism Element using ansible and install addons like Nutanix CSI 2.0 ,istio and nginx ingress.
-This is just for testing/poc purposes.
+This is just for testing/poc purposes and in now way related supported by Nutanix .

 It automates the following:
 1. Download Centos Image